 This Prospectus describes TENDERCAPITAL FUNDS PLC (the Company), an open ended investment company with variable capital incorporated on 8 November 2012 under the Companies Act 2014.
 The Company has been authorised by the Central Bank pursuant to the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations, 2011 (S.I.
 No. 352 of 2011) as amended, supplemented or consolidated from time to time (the Regulations).
 This authorisation however, does not constitute a warranty by the Central Bank as to the performance of the Company and the Central Bank shall not be liable for the performance or default of the Company.
-Authorisation of the Company is not an endorsement or guarantee of the Company by the Central Bank nor is the Central Bank responsible for the contents of the Prospectus and the Supplements.
+Authorisation of the Company is not an endorsement or guarantee of the Prospectus and the Supplements.